-Competitive enterprises and value chains for more jobs and higher income
+Competitive enterprises and better starting opportunities for more jobs and higher income

 Project title: Innovation, employment and regional economic development

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministère de l’Industrie et des Petites et Moyennes Entreprises (MIPME)

 The Tunisian economy is facing major challenges.
 Its economic growth and the competitiveness of many companies is too weak to achieve a long-term reduction in the high unemployment rate of over 15 per cent.
 Introducing modern management methods, innovation and digitalisation are key factors to help the country’s economy to start growing again.
 The project ‘Innovation, Employment and Regional Development’ picks up on these opportunities.

 The economic performance of companies in selected sectors has improved.

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH works at two different levels.
 First on the demand side for labour, it pursues various approaches to enable small and medium-sized enterprises to become more competitive and to increase their demand for personnel.
 Second on the supply side, the project aims to improve the employability of students and jobseekers by upgrading their qualifications and matching these to the needs of the private sector.